python-trio/trio/docs/source/reference-core.rst

 So when you're doing code review on a project that uses trio, one of the things you'll want to think about is whether there are enough checkpoints, and whether each one is handled correctly.
 Of course this means you need a way to recognize checkpoints.
 How do you do that?
 The underlying principle is that any operation that blocks has to be a checkpoint.
-This makes sense: if an operation blocks, then it might block for a long time, and you'll want to be able to cancel it if a timeout expires; and in any case, while this task is blocked we want to schedule another task to run so we can make full use of the CPU.
+This makes sense: if an operation blocks, then it might block for a long time, and you'll want to be able to cancel it if a timeout expires; and in any case, while this task is blocked we want another task to be scheduled to run so our code can make full use of the CPU.

 But if we want to write correct code in practice, then this principle is a little too sloppy and imprecise to be useful.
 How do we know